 #5.
 Veblen Goods

-There is a high demand of Veblen goods when they are sold at a high price because people have a mentality that the goods with higher prices are good in quality and such goods make them look good in society.
+There is a high demand for Veblen goods when they are sold at a high price because people have a mentality that the goods with higher prices are good in quality and such goods make them look good in society.

 Examples of this type of goods are designer clothes, branded clothes, luxury cars, luxury furniture, etc.